mudit023/lexiGo/README.md

 ## What can be done more

-- Admin portal to create, delete, and edit langauges.
+- Admin portal to create, delete, and edit questions and languages.
 - A global leaderboard irrespective of the language.
+- UI improvements